-Mike Mitchell is a trial and appellate lawyer with more than 25 years of experience in state and federal courts.
-In Chambers USA, Mike is praised for his "great insight" and sources note that "his client service is fabulous" (Chambers USA 2014).
+Mike Mitchell is a trial and appellate lawyer with 30 years of experience in state and federal courts.
+He is co-chair of the firm's Business Litigation team, as well as the Intellectual Property Litigation practice.
+In Chambers USA, Mike is praised for his "great insight" and for being a "creative thinker, effective at connecting divergent ideas and facts."
+Sources also note that "his client service is fabulous" and he “is exceedingly bright and thorough.”

-Mike regularly advises clients on business strategies for resolving complex disputes.
-He has extensive experience managing complex business litigation, including intellectual property and ERISA litigation.
+Mike advises clients on business strategies for resolving complex disputes.
+He regularly manages complex business litigation.
 He has tried cases in all three federal districts in North Carolina and in numerous counties across the State.
 Mike routinely handles cases in the North Carolina Business Court, and cases designated as Exceptional by the Chief Justice.
 He has handled appeals before the Fourth Circuit Court of Appeals, the North Carolina Supreme Court and the North Carolina Court of Appeals.
-He also regularly represents clients in litigation in other states; most recently, New York, Texas, and Michigan.
+He also has represented clients with cases pending in other states, including California, Florida, Illinois, New York, Texas, Michigan, Washington and South Carolina.

-In 2015, Mike was appointed by Chief Justice Mark Martin to serve on the North Carolina Commission for the Administration of Law and Justice.
-In August 2013, Mike was appointed by Governor Pat McCrory to serve on the North Carolina General Statutes Commission.
+Mike was appointed by Chief Justice Mark Martin to serve on the Chief Justice's Rules Advisory Commission, and was reappointed by Chief Justice Cheri Beasley and again by Chief Justice Paul Newby.
+Chief Justice Martin also appointed Mike to serve on the Commission for the Administration of Law and Justice.
+Mike was appointed by Governor Pat McCrory to serve on the North Carolina General Statutes Commission.
 Mike also serves on the Civil Local Rules Committee of the Eastern District of North Carolina and he has worked to revise the local rules for the Tenth Judicial District for electronic discovery.

-Mike has an interest in education policy, serving as the Vice Chair of the North Carolina Business Committee for Education.
-In 2013, he accepted the opportunity to serve on a special advisory committee to Governor McCrory to consider changes to the composition of the Education Cabinet in North Carolina.
+Mike has served as the Vice Chair of the North Carolina Business Committee for Education.
+He has served on a special advisory committee to Governor McCrory to consider changes to the composition of the Education Cabinet in North Carolina.

-He has served in various leadership positions in the North Carolina Bar Association and currently holds several leadership roles in the Firm, including Co-Chair of the Firm's Commercial Litigation Section.
+He has served in various leadership positions in the North Carolina Bar Association and currently holds several leadership roles in the firm.
 Mike formerly served as a law clerk to the Honorable Frank W. Bullock, Jr., United States District Court for the Middle District of North Carolina.

 Professional & Community Affiliations